qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

-If you do not enter any filename, the result will be saved as a temporary file and in the corresponding default file format, and will be deleted once you exit QGIS (take care with that in case you save your project and it contains temporary layers).
+If you do not enter any filename, the result will be saved as a temporary file and in the corresponding default file format, and will be deleted once you exit
+|qg| (take care with that in case you save your project and it contains temporary
+layers).

 You can set a default folder for output data objects.
 Go to the configuration